Skip to main content

 Three adjacent capabilities round out the editor for how I actually trade.

 Import Custom Code is the bridge back to text.
 When I already have a snippet that does something specific, I can bring it in and let the editor parse signals and variables so they become usable inside the visual model.
 That saves me from rewriting working ideas just to fit a new UI.
+This is also how you'd integrate output from the AI Pine Script generator — generate the logic there, import it here, and wire it into a visual strategy.

 How to Use the Visual Editor

-1. Pick the artifact type first—indicator, strategy, or screener—so the builder exposes the right constraints from the start.
+1. Pick the artifact type first — indicator, strategy, or screener — so the builder exposes the right constraints from the start.

 3. Layer risk and execution for strategies (entries, exits, stop loss, take profit) or filters and universes for screeners (symbols, timeframes, conditions).